behnamasadi/mastering-xml/README.md

 # XML XSD
 XML XSD (Schema Definition) is also used to describe and validate the structure and the content of XML data.
 XSD dictates what elements and attributes should appear in a document, number and order of them, data types and also default and fixed values for them.
-The fundamental distinction between DTDs and XML Schema is that XML Schema uses an XML-based syntax, whereas DTDs use a unique syntax that dates back to SGML DTDs.
-Although DTDs are frequently chastised for requiring users to learn a new grammar, the syntax is actually extremely simple.
-The converse is true for XML Schema, which is verbose but also uses tags and XML, making the syntax of XML Schema less scary.
+The main difference between DTDs and XML Schema is that XML Schema uses an XML-based syntax, whereas DTDs use a unique syntax that dates back to SGML DTDs, so to use the DTD, you should learn a new grammar.

 ## XSD Data Types